Isaiah1001/CNN-Learning-Journey/03_experiment_management/README.md

 **3. Experiment Design: Change One Variable at a Time**

-At this stage, lightningCLI is used for speedup, in case of messy  each experiment group has only one variable, like lr or optimizer.
-This makes direct comparison clear for variable changing.
+At this stage I use LightningCLI to speed up running multiple experiments.
+Each experiment group changes **only one** variable (for example, learning rate or optimizer), while keeping all other settings fixed.
+This makes it easy to compare runs and see the isolated effect of that single change.

 **4. Interpretability: use tools to understand model behavior instead of relying only on accuracy**
+- Confusion matrix, per-class accuracy, and a few failure examples to see which flower classes are hardest and how the model makes mistakes.
 - Saliency and (Grad-)CAM heatmaps to show which image regions drive each prediction.
-- Confusion matrix, per-class accuracy, and a few failure examples to see which flower classes are hardest and how the model makes mistakes.

 ---
 ## Hyperparameter Experiment Plan